Revised By-Laws and Standing Rules of the

 Membership in the Club shall be open to all people who are interested in furthering LGBTQ involvement in the political process.
 There shall be seven (7) categories of members: General, Special (for senior citizens over 65 years of age, full-time students including trade apprenticeships, and limited-income members), Contributing, Sponsoring, Life, Honorary Life, and Partner (for life partner, husband, wife, spouse or significant other).
 All seven categories of membership shall have equal voting rights and responsibilities for the operation of the Club.
 Dues for each category of membership shall be set by vote of the membership, except that no dues shall be required of an Honorary Life member.

-General Meetings of the Club shall take place on the second Monday of each month at 7:00 p.m. unless a change is announced at the previous General Meeting.
-The Executive Committee shall have the power to change the meeting date and time as necessary for extraordinary reasons, provided notification by mail, electronically or otherwise, of such change is distributed to the membership at least seven (7) days in advance.
+General Meetings of the Club shall take place on the second Monday of every other month, starting with January, at 7:00 p.m. unless a change is announced at the previous General Meeting.
+The Executive Committee shall have the power to change the meeting date and time as necessary, provided notification by mail, electronically or otherwise, of such change is distributed to the membership at least seven (7) days in advance.
+In the event that inclement weather or another emergency results in the closure of D.C.
+Municipal buildings on the day of a regularly scheduled general meeting, that meeting will be automatically cancelled.

 A quorum for voting purposes shall consist of ten members or ten percent of the members, whichever is less.
 Without a quorum, no action may be taken by the membership.
 No proxies shall be permitted in voting at any time.
 Votes on endorsements for candidates for public office may be cast only by persons who have been members for at least 30 calendar days prior to the day of the vote.
 Votes on amendments to the Bylaws may be cast only by persons who have been members for at least 30 calendar days prior to the day of the vote.
 Votes for the Club officers may be cast only by persons who have been members for at least 30 calendar days prior to the day of the vote.
 Votes on all other matters may be cast by all members in good standing.